Back to Blog

 Factors Affecting Certification Costs in Ontario

 Industry sector requirements also influence costs.
-Automotive suppliers in Ontario's manufacturing corridor face additional considerations if they're simultaneously pursuing TISAX certification or preparing for customer-specific quality requirements from major OEMs like Ford, General Motors, or Honda Canada.
+Automotive suppliers in Ontario's manufacturing corridor face additional considerations if they're simultaneously pursuing IATF 16949 compliance or preparing for customer-specific quality requirements from major OEMs.
+The IATF Global Oversight body publishes automotive sector-specific certification requirements that Ontario suppliers feeding Ford, General Motors, or Honda Canada must align with, adding scope to an otherwise standard ISO 9001 project.

 Geographic location within Ontario can affect costs due to travel expenses for consultants and auditors.
 Manufacturers in the Greater Toronto Area typically have lower travel costs compared to facilities in Northern Ontario or smaller communities where additional travel time and accommodation expenses apply.